kyleterry/tenyks/README.md

 If you want to play _right fucking now_, you can just use vagrant: `vagrant up` and then `vagrant ssh`.
 Tenyks should be built and available in your `$PATH`.
-There is also an IRC and Redis server running.
-You can connect to that IRC server on `192.168.33.66` with your IRC client.
+There is also an IRC server running you can connect to server on `192.168.33.66` with your IRC client.

 Just run `tenyks & && disown` from the vagrant box and start playing.